Some People's Lives: Promotion

-"Moonlight Dancing" (also released as an extended dance remix which sampled the 1973 recording "Do You Want to Dance"), "Night and Day" and "The Gift of Love" were all issued as singles, but the biggest hit that the album produced was Midler's interpretation of Julie Gold's anthem of universal brotherhood "From a Distance" featuring The Radio Choir of New Hope Church.
+"Moonlight Dancing" (also released as an extended dance remix which sampled the 1973 recording "Do You Want to Dance?"), "Night and Day" and "The Gift of Love" were all issued as singles, but the biggest hit that the album produced was Midler's interpretation of Julie Gold's anthem of universal brotherhood "From a Distance" featuring The Radio Choir of New Hope Church.
 The single reached number 2 on the Billboard Hot 100 chart, number 1 on the Adult Contemporary chart and number 6 in the UK and was later certified platinum in the US, making it Midler's second million-seller within the space of two years (following "Wind Beneath My Wings" from the Beaches soundtrack).
 The song has since been recorded by a large number of other artists, and Midler herself included an alternate version with partly re-written lyrics on her 2006 album Cool Yule.

 Critical reception

 AllMusic editor Bryan Buss called the album "one of the singer's strongest collections."
 He felt that aside from "poor production" on "From a Distance," Some People's Lives was "a smooth collection of standards [...]
 This is Midler at her best – playful, yearning, brassy, regretful – and that is mostly because producer Arif Mardin surrounds his star with respectful production that matches her talent while accenting her strengths."
-Los Angeles Times critic Dennis Hunt critisized the album for its "overload of whiny, dirge-like ballads [...]
+Los Angeles Times critic Dennis Hunt criticized the album for its "overload of whiny, dirge-like ballads [...]
 Fortunately, there's nothing on the album quite as unabashedly sentimental as "Wind Beneath My Wings," but many of the songs have those same sappy overtones."